wmgroot/servicer/README.md

 Steps can be configured to be disregarded unless they are being run within an environment that matches one of the mappings defined in `environment` above.
 Given the environment defined above, `deploy` will be disregarded unless Servicer is running on the `master`, `develop`, or a `env-*` branch.

 ### Services ###
 *Services* are things that Servicer should handle, like portions of your project or pieces of third party software that your CI pipeline needs to work with.
 Servicer uses *service adapters* to work with these various services.
-Available *providers* are subdirectories of `servicer/builtin/service_adapters`.
-You can also add your own service adapter within your project by defining it.
+Builtin service adapters automatically available through servicer are defined in `servicer/builtin/service_adapters`.
+You can also add your own service adapter within your project by adding it to your `.servicer/service_adapters` directory.

 The service below builds a Docker image, and pushes/deploys it to the Google Container Registry.
 ```
 ...
 services:
   my_docker_image:              # User chosen name to identify this service
-    provider: gcloud            # Maps to the corresponding auth adapter defined in servicer/builtin/auth_adapters/
+    providers:
+      - gcloud                  # Initializes the given provider entry before running steps
-    service_type: docker_image  # Maps to the corresponding service adapter defined in servicer/builtin/service_adapters/
+    service_type: gcloud/docker_image  # Maps to the corresponding service adapter defined in servicer/builtin/service_adapters/
     steps:                      # Steps defined here must match a step defined in the `steps` list discussed above
       build:
         config: